 We know staff who are 'relentlessly bothered' about building relationships and supporting all pupils' behaviour build and sustain a positive rapport with children in their care.
+This is fundamentally important to the management of behaviour at KPNS.

 We have a responsibility to support children as they develop self-discipline - the ability to regulate their own behaviour and to control their emotional responses to everyday situations.
 For some children this means that we will need to provide additional support.